 - Harmony Momentum Sterling Balanced – GBP

-I am very pleased to state that even with all of the turmoil that hit the investment world in February & March, which our portfolios were not immune from, not only have we been able to provide a positive return of over 30% for the year, this has been substantially greater than what has been achieved by other diversified balanced portfolio managers.
-The above funds that we have compared the performance to are all diversified with a similar balanced style allocation.
+I am very pleased to state that even with all of the turmoil that hit the investment world in February & March, which our portfolios were not immune from, not only have we been able to provide a positive return of over 30% for the year for our very diversified Balanced allocation, this has been substantially greater than what has been achieved by other diversified balanced portfolio managers.
+The above funds that we have compared the performance to are all diversified with a similar balanced risk style of asset allocation.

 So why has the Sustainable Ethical Allocation portfolios been able to significantly outperform our peers..??

 I would like to think that it was the fund research that we took back in 2018 before constructing the portfolio allocations.
 While the general philosophy was to have a significant bias towards investing in sustainable entities with ethical business practices, we have been able to do this while also utilising fund managers that take a different approach and investment style in achieving their objectives.

 All of the underlying funds held through the 3 Allocation Portfolios achieved a positive return for 2020…… and this includes the allocation towards direct UK equities which saw their FTSE All Share index benchmark drop around 10% for the year.

 The portfolios were definitely helped by our holdings in various Baillie Gifford Funds, with the Positive Change Fund providing a return of 80.1% for the year (there is an allocation towards this fund across all 3 portfolios).
 While they may have slightly underperformed in the last quarter, our exposure to the various Royal London Sustainable funds also resulted in the year portfolio outperformance, with the diversified Sustainable World Trust up just over 20% for the year.
 Once again, this fund is allocated across all 3 portfolios.